Franky1/Streamlit-docx-converter/README.md

 - [x] Accumulate multiple files in a temporary folder
 - [x] Allow to download multiple files as zip
 - [x] Add button for manual cleanup of temporary files
-- [ ] Cleanup temporary files after a certain time
-- [ ] Allow to upload multiple files at once
+- [x] Allow to upload multiple files at once
+- [x] Cleanup temporary files after a certain time
-- [ ] Cleanup unused functions
+- [x] Cleanup unused functions
+- [ ] Use hash of file content to further improve caching and speed of application

 ## Resources